U-S-A!: Politics

 In May 1969, it was used in Plzeň, Czechoslovakia to commemorate the city's liberation by American and Polish forces at the end of World War II.
 During the 1984 United States presidential election, the chant was heard at numerous campaign rallies for incumbent President Ronald Reagan; it was also heard at events throughout his presidency, including a visit to Port Washington, Wisconsin.

 Original caption of this photograph read: "Standing upon the ashes of the worst terrorist attack on American soil, Sept.
 14, 2001, President Bush pledges that the voices calling for justice from across the country will be heard.
 Responding to the Presidents'[sic] words, rescue workers cheer and chant, "U.S.A, U.S.A."

 The September 11 attacks of 2001 found a revival in the chant during patriotic ceremonies at sporting events; the chant was also heard when U.S. President George W. Bush visited the ruins at the World Trade Center site in the week following the 2001 attacks.
 Following the throwing of the first pitch during the 2001 World Series, the crowd chanted "U-S-A", when the pitch was a strike.

 Celebratory crowd at Ground Zero following the announcement of the death of Osama bin Laden.

 Crowds gathered outside of the White House on May 1, 2011, could be heard chanting "U-S-A!" after President Barack Obama announced that al-Qaeda co-founder Osama bin Laden had been killed by U.S. forces in Pakistan.
 Minutes before the announcement, crowds with plates and U.S flags in New York City had gathered at Times Square and Ground Zero (where the Twin Towers were located) for celebrating the successful operation, chanting "U-S-A!" repeatedly.
 The cheer was also chanted that Sunday evening at the only MLB baseball game being held while the news was breaking, between the Philadelphia Phillies and the New York Mets.
 At the 2011 WWE Extreme Rules event in Tampa, Florida on the same date, the arena erupted in "U-S-A" chants as the death of Osama bin Laden was announced by then WWE Champion, John Cena.

 The chant is commonly used by Republican officials in Congress, particularly during the first and second presidency of Donald Trump.
+Republicans notably used it during Trump's first and second State of the Union address.